Teamwork: Horned Frogs know it’s not just for athletics. We all play a vital part in protecting the health and safety of the campus community.

 Events & Meetings

-University event spaces are primarily reserved for mission-critical activities, like classroom space, at least through the end of the fall 2020 semester.
-Many campus event spaces will be prioritized for use as classroom space to allow for physical distancing, or other mission-critical student-focused activities.
+All university event spaces are reserved for mission-critical activities.
+Many campus event spaces will be prioritized for use as classroom space or other mission-critical student-focused activities to allow for physical distancing.

 TCU policy is subject to change based on revised and evolving state orders.
 For questions, please contact the TCU Office of Conference Services at 817-257-7641 or firstname.lastname@example.org.